relution-io/relution-sdk-sample-auth/README.md

 </ion-header>
 ```

-if the logout successfully the code move the nav state to the LoginPage on error it will shown you an Alert with the error stack.
+If the logout is successfully the code move the nav state to the method 'LoginPage'.
+On error it will shown you an alert message with the error stack.